Greg-R/QSE-Filter/README.md

 There is no modification required to the software.

-### Connectors

-The I/Q output connector is changed to surface mount.
-The RF SMA connectors are the same, or they can be changed to right-angle connectors to improve coaxial cable routing.
-The 16 pin IDC connector is the same as the V010 board.

 ### PCB Layout

 The PCB layout was completed using Kicad version 8.
 This is an open-source tool, unlike the "Dip Trace" commercial product used